-Note: Doing PCA on the full data takes a bit less than two minutes on my computer; you will want to cache your results so you're not repeating that every time you knit.
+Advice: Doing PCA on the full data takes a bit less than two minutes on my computer; you will want to cache your results so you're not repeating that every time you knit.
+(If you have not yet read the handout on using R Markdown for class reports, now is an excellent time to do so.)

 - 1. (10) Online questions are online and due at 10 pm on Sunday. - 2.
 (5) Comment the image.directory.df function. - 3.
 (4) Use the image.directory.df function to create a data frame storing all of the re-sized images.
 (You will have to change at least one of the default settings.)
 Give the dimensions of the data frame.
-Explain why it has that number of columns and that number of arrays.
+Explain why it has that number of columns and that number of rows.
 (You may need to look carefully at the code.) - 4.
 Using the data frame you created and the prcomp() function, do a principal components analysis of the dress images. - a.
 (5) Explain why there are exactly 205 principal components. - b.
 (5) Explain why the \$x component has 205 rows and 205 columns. - c.
 (5) Explain why the \$rot component has 205 columns but many more rows.
 Why does it have the number of rows it does? - 5.
-(4) Find the correlation between scores on PC1 and scores on PC2.
+(4) Use R to find the correlation between scores on PC1 and scores on PC2.
 Why is this what you should have expected? - 6.
-(4) Find the inner product between the PC1 vector and the PC2 vector.
+(4) Uswe R to find the inner product between the PC1 vector and the PC2 vector.
 Why is this what you should have expected? - 7.
-(4) Plot the cumulative variance retained by the first k components, for $k \in 1:205$.
+(4) Plot the cumulative variance retained by the first k components, for $k \in 1$: 205.
 How much variance is retained by the first component?
 By the first five components?
 How many components are needed to keep 75% of the variance?
 To keep 95% of the variance? - 8. a.
 (5) Make two images, one from taking the first principal component vector, and the other from taking the negative of the PC1 vector.
 Give the commands you use, as well as the images. - b.
 (5) Find the three images with the largest positive score on PC1, and the three images with the largest negative score.
-Include the images, the values of the scores, and the commands you used. - c.
+Include the images, the values of the scores, and the commands you used.

+- c.
 (5) Describe the contrast between positive and negative values of PC1. - 9.
 (10) Repeat the previous problem with the PC2 vector. - 10.
 In this problem, we'll try to reconstruct a particular image, 71fz7YInecL.UY879.jpg (or 71f for short) using only a limited number of principal components.
-(I chose 71f at random.)
-In all cases, give the commands you used, as well as an explanation of why those commands are the right one to use.
+(I picked 71f at random.)
+In all cases, give the commands you used, as well as an explanation of why those commands are the right one to use. - a.

-- a.
 (4) Create an image from the 1-component approximation, by multiplying 71f's score on PC1 by the PC1 vector, and transforming the vector into an image. - b.
 (4) Create an image using the first 2 principal components.
-(You will need to add two vectors, or get R to do something which is implictly adding two vectors.) - c.
+(You will need to add two vectors, or get R to do something which is implicitly adding two vectors.) - c.
 (4) Create images using the top 5, 10, 100 and 205 principal components. - d.
 (3) Why are the images change less and less as you use more components? - e.
 (4) Why is the image you made using all 205 PCs not the same as the original 71f image?
 How could you make it identical?